 Tire Your Cat Out Beforehand

-If you’d prefer not to sedate your cat, then tiring them out through play and exercise will help make them sleepy.
-A cat that sleeps through a car journey isn’t going be stressed or anxious.
+If you’d prefer not to sedate your cat, tiring them out through play and exercise will help make them sleepy.
+A cat that sleeps through a car journey isn’t going to be stressed or anxious.
 It can also be helpful to exercise a cat after a journey to help burn off any nervous energy.

 Reduce Food Intake Before Getting into the Car

-On the day that you’re traveling, keep their meals small and light.
-This will help to reduce any motion sickness and it’ll also mean that they won’t need to use the litter tray so often.
+On the day you’re traveling, keep your cats’ meals small and light.
+This will help to reduce any motion sickness and also mean that they won’t need to use the litter tray so often.